robert-pierce/github_mock_event_emitter/README.md

        }
     ```

-    This will cause a number of events to be pushed to the github_scoring_service.
+    This will cause a number of events to be pushed to the Github Scoring Service.

-    The total number of events is equal to the value passed in the POST body for the _number_of_events_ key.
+    The total number of events is equal to the value passed in the **POST** body for the _number_of_events_ key.

     For each event an event-type, user, and repository are selected at random from the entries in JSON arrays passed in the **POST** body for the respective entries.